fraunhofer-iais/rennet/README.md

 > The first time the command is run, a local environment will be setup, which requires `git`, a connection to the internet and some time.
 Subsequent runs will not require this setup.

 ### Creating an Alias
-1. Add the following to your `~/.bash_profile`, with the appropriate path:
+1. Add the following to your `~/.bash_profile`, with the appropriate `path/to/local-rennet-repo`:
 ```
 export RENNET_ROOT="path/to/local-rennet-repo"
 alias annonet="./$RENNET_ROOT/annonet.sh"
 ```
 2. Restart terminal.
 3. You should now be able to call `annonet` from any directory in the terminal.

+### Choosing `model.h5`
+By default, annonet will look for a compatible `model.h5` file for the necessary configurations to setup the internal model.
+Path to a compatible model file can be provided to the argument `--modelpath` for a run to use the given model instead of the default one for the analysis.

+> **`model.h5` file is not part of this repo, and you should ask the owners of the repo for it.**
+>
+> Once acquired, it is preferable that the file be placed as `./data/models/model.h5` (backup and replace if there is already such a file there).

 ### More help
 ```